Understanding Contact Center Fundamentals

 Introduction

-• Overview of the Understanding Contact Center Fundamentals course
+• Overview of the Contact Center Fundamentals course

-• Goals and learning objectives for the Understanding Contact Center Fundamentals course
+• Goals and learning objectives for the Contact Center Fundamentals course

-Chapter 1 - Contact Center Missions, Models, and Contributions
+Chapter 1 - Contact Center Mission and Business Models

 • Attributes of a contact center